 There are only a few countries where Bitcoin is legal (or semi-legal).
 Let us take a detailed look at all these nations and their laws regarding the legality of Bitcoin.

-Is Bitcoin legal in USA? - Legality of Bitcoins in USA
+Is Bitcoin legal in the USA? - Legality of Bitcoins in the USA

 While it is not officially legal in the US, the government has classified cryptocurrencies as MSB (Money Services Business).
 The US government has been more open and positive about Bitcoin compared to many other nations.
 Several government bodies have been instructed that all Bitcoin transactions need to be carried out only in legal terms.